Blind poodle scooped up by hawk and lives to bark about it

-A Pittsburgh-area woman thought she’d never see her 16-year old toy poodle again after a hawk scooped her up.
-Not only is the poodle tin, she can’t see or hear.
+PITTSBURGH, Pa.
+(WHTM) – A Pittsburgh-area woman thought she’d never see her 16-year old toy poodle again after a hawk scooped her up.
+Not only is the poodle tiny, she can’t see or hear.

 Deborah Falcione calls her little clan of dogs, her life.

-A wild night that started when Porschia was scooped up from Falcione’s back deck by a hawk and carried off.
+It was a wild night that started when Porschia, one of her dogs, was scooped up from Falcione’s back deck by a hawk and carried off.

 After hours of searching, Falcione started to lose hope, especially after temperatures dropped well below freezing overnight.

-Porschia had been found by a neighbor, dropped by the hawk, nearly four blocks away from her home.
+Porschia had been found by a neighbor after the tiny pup was dropped by the raptor nearly four blocks away from her home.

-Falcione said, Porsche may be the tiniest dog, but she has the strongest will to live.
+Falcione said Porschia may be the tiniest dog, but she has the strongest will to live.